-Intersect Traffic Pty Ltd has been engaged by Stevens Group to undertake a traffic and parking assessment for a proposed two-storey commercial building on Lot 1 DP 230063 - 206 High Street, Maitland.
+Intersect Traffic Pty Ltd has been engaged by Brown Commercial Building to undertake a traffic and parking assessment for a proposed car wash on Lot 1 DP 230063 - 206 High Street, Maitland.
 The proposed development plans are shown in Attachment A.